Webcomic / Saturday Morning Breakfast Cereal

 Saturday Morning Breakfast Cereal

 is an episodic daily strip by Zach Weiner.
-The strip has few, if any, recurring characters beyond (and usually in the pop-up bonus panel beneath the comic) the crazed, always-naked author, and his long-suffering partner.
+The strip has only a few recurring characters, including God, Jesus, a fictional U.S. President, and a fictional Pope.
+Usually appearing in "voteys", the bonus panel beneath the comic, are the crazed, always-naked author and his long-suffering wife (and eventually, baby).

 and a sex offender.

 Zach also does videos

 .
 There's less sociopathy in them, though.
 (Or more, depending on your point of view.)

 This strip provides examples of:

 Victorian Dad: "A Smarting Blow to The Inner Ear ought to fix that!"